Strawberry Infused Vinegar

 METHOD:

-Allow to cool and store in the refrigerator or a cool dark pantry.
+Allow the vinegar to cool completely, then transfer it to a clean glass bottle.
+Seal tightly and store in the refrigerator or a cool, dark pantry.

 YIELD: 1 quart